marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 {% flickr 8935320904 %}

-Now wait whilst Digital Ocean creates your new droplet, it should take under 55 seconds, seriously.
+Now wait whilst [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9) creates your new droplet, it should take under 55 seconds; seriously.
 Whilst writing this tutorial it took around 20 seconds.
 When it's done it will drop you into the control panel for that Droplet, and will give you an IP Address at the top.
 We need that IP Address, so save it somewhere.

 {% flickr 8935403056 %}